ansys/pyaedt-toolkits-common/README.rst

 In addition to the runtime dependencies listed in `Installation <https://aedt.common.toolkit.docs.pyansys.com/version/dev/getting_started/installation.html>`_, the PyAEDT Common Toolkit requires AEDT 2023 R2 or later.
-This toolkit also supports the AEDT Student Version for 2023 R or later.
+This toolkit also supports the AEDT Student Version for 2023 R2 or later.

 Documentation and issues
 ~~~~~~~~~~~~~~~~~~~~~~~~